If dreams were lightening, thunder were desire

 Waverly was crying and begging somewhere farther back, but Nicole’s world focused to the pinprick singularity of survival, blood rushing through her pulsing ears while she limped and crawled her way towards the fence.
 She wiggled under it, whimpering and huffing and scared out of her mind before she bolted across the open field.

-Eventually, her leg cramped up so bad, she had to collapse and wait for it to pass or for the Earp family to weed her out and string her up.
+Eventually, her leg cramped up so bad, she had to collapse and wait for it to pass or for the Earp family to weed her out and string her up by her hide.
 Waverly’s daddy stomped around a while, close enough for Nicole to say her prayers.
+Even the sound of his breathing felt just over her shoulder, heat from his breath.
 But by some miracle, the man missed her and eventually roared his frustration to the skies.

 “Wavery!”
 He roared.
 “Stupid girl, what’ve I told you?
 You got a death wish or are ya just plain stupid?”